U-M Football Media Luncheon

 On the temptation to be all business ...
 "That has crossed my mind because you want to win.
 Any time you lose during the season you have to re-evaluate the team and yourself.
 You want to look at what you did wrong and learn from it.
 It is business and we are going down there to win a football game.
 That is our main goal and that is what we are going to do."

 On the rivalry with Tennessee ...
 "It is funny because it is like someone said, it is the biggest rivalry game that has never been played.
 You have the two biggest stadiums.
 They are a powerhouse in the south and we are a premier football team in the north.
 It is a big game and is has drawn more attention to the bowl.
 It is exciting and that is what we have to be ready for.
 It is another football game and you have to be ready and prepared for it like any other.
 The magnitude is big because of the two teams that are playing in it."

-Senior Inside Linebacker Larry Foote On there being a rivalry with Tennessee
+Senior Inside Linebacker Larry Foote

 On the Tennessee offense ...
 "They are definitely explosive.
 Their offense is not that difficult, but they line up and bring it right at you.
 If you bring the safeties up, they will go deep just like any other team."